lorensen/VTKExamples/src/VTKBook/04Chapter4.md

   </figure>
   <figcaption style="color:blue"><b>Figure 4-19</b>.
 A simple sphere example. <a href="../../Cxx/Rendering/ColoredSphere" title="ColoredSphere"> See ColoredSphere.cxx</a> and <a href="../../Python/Rendering/ColoredSphere" title="ColoredSphere"> ColoredSphere.py</a>.</figcaption>
 </figure>

+The execution of the pipeline occurs implicitly when we render the actor.
+Each actor asks its mapper to update itself.
+The mapper in turn asks its input to update itself.
+This process continues until a source object is encountered.
+Then the source will execute if modified since the last render.

 Then the system walks through the network and executes each object if its input or instance variables are out of date.
 When completed, the actor’s mapper is up to date and an image is generated.